 If you google matcha, so many nice words come up.
 Not to say they’re all completely untrue but like most things on the internet, we probably can’t believe them all.
-Anyway, a google, bing or yahoo search is yours free to use if you feel like reading all the nice words about matcha.
+Anyway, a Google, Bing or Yahoo search is free for you to use if you feel like reading all the nice words about matcha.

 What might be less amazing

-Oat base (water, oats* 11%), rapeseed oil*, agave syrup* 2 %, matcha tea powder* 0,4 %, salt, algae (Lithothamnium calcareum ), natural flavouring
+Oat base (water, oats* 11%), rapeseed oil*, agave syrup* 2 %, matcha tea powder* 0,4 %, salt, algae (Lithothamnium calcareum ), natural flavoring

 Per 100 ml product: